dewindtk/zksync_botting/README.md

   Then, a prompt will ask you on which wallet you wish to perform the loop on.
 You can select multiple, they will be run in parallel.

   You may open several instanes of the bot in multiple terminals to run different loops on different wallets.

+  Happy botting, please report any bugs immediately to kaikun26 xD and any feature requests will be added asap